blackbox2605/Trend-Identification-Model/README.md

 > This provides profile.txt to an open source software used by us, which downloads the images with the required custom time stamp with and saves them in a required directory.

-The open source software can be found on this Github repository: https://github.com/arc298/instagram-scraper

 This completes the creation of basic dataset required for further steps.

 ### Semantic Segmentation